oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 14. Save the changes.

 15. Open the `StockBrokerTransactionServiceImpl.java` file in any code editor.
-This file is located in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.
+This file is in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.

 16. Uncomment the following lines of code to import the required packages.